Intertwined Memory(s)

 Carolina Chimoy

-Carolina has also moderated several panel discussions on international topics for the German Federal Foreign Office, the Humboldt Forum in Berlin, and the German Marshall Fund in Brussels and Morocco.
+In addition to her reporting, Carolina has moderated panel discussions on foreign and security policy for institutions such as the German Federal Foreign Office, the Humboldt Forum in Berlin, the Meridian International Center in Washington, D.C., and the German Marshall Fund in Brussels and Morocco.